Reviews

 We’ve reached the end of our ultimate guide on the best freeze-dried raw based on our experience testing all these brands on Copper and Skye.

-However, my Alaskan Klee Kai dogs love We Feed Raw, and they’re a great option if you’ve got a picky eater.
+My Alaskan Klee Kai dogs love We Feed Raw, and they’re a great option if you’ve got a picky eater.
 They transformed Skye from picky to greedy!

 Having said that, I’m confident at least one of the freeze-dried raw brands mentioned in this list can meet your needs, whether you’ve got a pup with a sensitive tummy, you value convenience or you want to prioritise gut health.